matanshavit/jitsi-up/README.md

-I've created an instance template that sets up a t3.large instance with Ubuntu 18.04 LTS on AMD64 chips, my security key, security groups for public access, and only my ssh access (using my laptop IP)
+I've created an instance template that sets up a t3.large instance with Ubuntu 18.04 LTS on AMD64 chips, my security key, security groups for public access, and only my ssh access (using my laptop IP).

+For new developers, launch a new instance with these settings:
+- Ubuntu Server 18.04 LTS (64-bit x86)
+- t3.xlarge 4 CPUs & 16 Gb RAM
+- New security group.
+Pick a name like Jitsi-Security-Group.
+  - For security, change the SSH rule Source to "My IP" to restrict access.
+  - Add rule - Type: HTTP, Source: Anywhere
+  - Add rule - Type: HTTPS, Source: Anywhere
+  - Add rule - Type: Custom TCP, Port: 4443, Source Anywhere
+  - Add rule - Type: Custom UDP, Port 10000, Source Anywhere When you launch, save the settings as a new template to make creating new instances easier.

 - Launch a new instance from the template.
   Make sure to have the security key (pem file) and the access group has the IP address of the laptop being used
-- Att
-- Associate an Elastic IP address with the instance (can be reused for preserving DNS lookup)
+- Associate an Elastic IP address with the instance (can be reused for preserving DNS lookup).

 ### Set up DNS
 To issue security ceritficates, Let's Encrypt (the free one), seems not to allow AWS namesapce domains.
 I set up videostream.site to point to the Elastic IP address we have in AWS
-- Point a DNS lookup to the Elastic IP address of the EC2 instance In this example, I'll use videostream.site as the domain.
+- Point a DNS lookup to the Elastic IP address of the EC2 instance In this example, I'll use live.videostream.site as the domain.

+### Edit 0-export-variable.sh
+- Change DOMAIN_NAME to the domain set up above.
+- Change JITSI_USER and JITSI_PASSWORD to set up a user that will have permission to create meetings
+- Change APP_NAME to the name of you app.

 ### Copy files and SSH into EC2 instance
 - If you are reusing the IP address and have SSH'd to the old servers, remove that line from known hosts.
- To do - can this be automated from the command line?
 - SSH to the instance, and enter super user mode.
   For example (replace with your own key and EC2 DNS address for the instance)
   ```
-  scp -i ~/.ssh/jitsi-1.pem *.sh ubuntu@videostream.site:~
+  scp -i ~/.ssh/jitsi-1.pem *.sh ubuntu@live.videostream.site:~
-  ssh -i ~/.ssh/jitsi-1.pem ubuntu@videostream.site
+  ssh -i ~/.ssh/jitsi-1.pem ubuntu@live.videostream.site
   sudo su -
   ```